-- encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school put in place to protect them. - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.
+- encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school put in place to protect them; - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.

-When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with Luton's Effective Support Threshold Framework and initiate a response accordingly.
-This may include providing a singly agency early help response, undertaking a family partnership referral or a referral to Children's Social Care for a statutory social work assessment.
+When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide, what steps should be taken in accordance with the LSCB Thresholds Framework and initiate a response accordingly.
+This may include providing a single agency early help response, undertaking an early help assessment or a referral to Children's Social Care for a statutory social work assessment.
 The Head Teacher will be kept appraised of cases as appropriate.